pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 We need to write down for us how much works where.
-Here we tell you what we've seen work somewhere, but we've lost track of was it working in macOS or gShell or replIt or what
+Here we tell you what we've seen work somewhere, but we've lost track of was it working in macOS or gCloud or replIt or what

 -->